chavhan/feature-exercise/README.md

 #### Important scripts
 ##### CalculateOrderPrice.php -> Responsible for all the operation related to calculating the item price.
-##### items.php  -> Config  file for item available in system along with different offers and their nature.
+##### Skus.php  -> Config  file for item available in system along with different offers and their nature.
 ##### ExecuteOrders.php -> For testing you application.
 ##### CalculateOrderPriceTest.php -> test class in phpunit for different test cases